US Department of Transportation Biennial Update

 • A USDOT Biennial Update also involves verifying the accuracy of the information provided to ensure that it's current and up-to-date.

 • The update can be done online through the FMCSA website or by completing a paper form and mailing it to the FMCSA.
-Also visit the Website link.
+Also, visit the BILL SUMMARY of Transportation..

-• An update is an essential requirement for CMV operators to maintain their operating authority and remain compliant with federal regulations.
+• An update is essential for CMV operators to maintain their operating authority and remain compliant with federal regulations.